-We are proud to partner with leading charities in Denver, Luzern, Toronto and Vancouver who are actively responding to community needs with respect to medical supplies, homelessness, food security and elder care.
+We are proud to partner with leading charities in Denver, Luzern, Toronto and Vancouver who are actively responding to community needs with respect to medical supplies, homelessness, food security, elder care, and education.

 Spitex provides home care for seniors on a 24/7 basis, allowing for a more independent life in a familiar environment.
 Services include assistance with personal hygiene, eating and drinking, care and support for people with dementia, post hospitalization care, advice on health issues and prevention and advice on aid rental and meal services.
 With COVID 19 impacting the elderly to such a great extent, Spitex offers in-house assistance to the most vulnerable.Learn More About Spitex